KTH/devops-course/README.md

 To pass the course, the student has to collect 4 grades:
-* the grades are in category: "[presentation](https://github.com/KTH/devops-course/tree/master/contributions/presentation)", "[demo](https://github.com/KTH/devops-course/tree/master/contributions/demo)", "[essay](https://github.com/KTH/devops-course/tree/master/contributions/essay)", "[tutorial](https://github.com/KTH/devops-course/tree/master/contributions/tutorial)", "[competition entry](https://github.com/KTH/devops-course/tree/master/contributions/competition)", "[contribution to open-source](https://github.com/KTH/devops-course/tree/master/contributions/open-source)", "[covid19](https://github.com/KTH/devops-course/tree/master/contributions/covid19)" (choose four out of them, at most one in the same category, it is not necessary to cover everything).
+* The grades are in category: "[presentation](https://github.com/KTH/devops-course/tree/2021/contributions/presentation)", "[essay](https://github.com/KTH/devops-course/tree/2021/contributions/essay)", "[demo](https://github.com/KTH/devops-course/tree/2021/contributions/demo)", "[executable tutorial](https://github.com/KTH/devops-course/tree/2021/contributions/executable-tutorial)", "[contribution to open-source](https://github.com/KTH/devops-course/tree/2021/contributions/open-source)", "[course automation](https://github.com/KTH/devops-course/tree/2021/contributions/course-automation)" (choose four out of them, at most one in the same category, it is not necessary to cover everything).
+* The [grading criteria page](grading-criteria.md) is the unique reference which explains how to pass / pass with distinction.
-* the strict deadline for essays, tutorials, covid19 and contributions to open-source is April 30, 23h59 Stockholm time; the deadline for competition and demos are respectively on pages "[competition entry](https://github.com/KTH/devops-course/tree/master/contributions/competition)" and "[demo](https://github.com/KTH/devops-course/tree/master/contributions/demo)"; the strict deadline for repeated tasks (all) is May 31, 23h59 Stockholm time.
+* The strict deadline for essays, tutorials, contributions to open-source, course automation is April 30, 23h59 Stockholm time; and "[demo](https://github.com/KTH/devops-course/tree/2021/contributions/demo)"; the strict deadline for repeated tasks (all) is May 31, 23h59 Stockholm time.
-* the student proposes a category and a topic, which is discussed and accepted by the TA.
+* The student proposes a category and a topic, which is discussed and accepted by the TA.
 The proposal is made as a pull-request on this repository.
 The four graded contributions must have little overlap.
-* the same student cannot choose the same topic for two different tasks.
+* The same student cannot choose the same topic for two different tasks.
 The four tasks should cover different aspects of DevOps.
-* each grading category, there is a grading form, which explains how to pass / pass with distinction.
 * 4 Pass means a final E, 3 Pass / 1 Distinction means a final D, 2 Pass / 2 Distinction means a final C, 1 Pass / 3 Distinction means a final B, 4 Distinction means a final A
-  * for the competition, the distinction is given to the top-25% best performing teams
-* the grades are announced as a pull-request or issue comment on this repository.
 * Group work is encouraged (max 3 persons) but you cannot be with the same persons for more than 2 projects.
 You can do a work alone for one or at most two projects.
 * A failed task requires to pass it again at the end of the course, based on the feedback from the failure.
 A repeated task cannot be passed with distinction.
 A task can only be repeated once.
 * If the whole course is failed, no grades are kept if the student registers again to the course the year after.